alirezarpi/docker-ubuntu-vnc-desktop/README.md

 ## Metatrader

+First run `mkdir /tmp/mt-setup` then copy your <METATRADER>.exe (this is installer)

-run `docker run -u 0 -v /home/alireza/mt-setup/:/root/.wine --rm -it -p 6080:80 alirezarpi/metatrader`
+run `docker run -u 0 -v /tmp/mt-setup/:/root/.wine --rm -it -p 6080:80 alirezarpi/metatrader`
 then head into the browser and enter YOUR_IP:6080.

 Then in the remote host open terminal and run `wine /root/.wine/<METATRADER>.exe`.

+after that run `mv /tmp/mt-setup/ /opt/mt-data/`

 This will install the metatrader on the `/root/.wine/` directory.

-At last run `docker run -d --name metatrader -u 0 -p 6080:80 -p 5900:5900 -e VNC_PASSWORD=Alireza@1234 -v /dev/shm:/dev/shm -v /home/alireza/mt-setup/:/root/.wine alirezarpi/metatrader`
+At last run `docker run -d --name metatrader -u 0 -p 6080:80 -p 5900:5900 -e VNC_PASSWORD=Alireza@1234 -v /dev/shm:/dev/shm -v /opt/mt-data/:/root/.wine alirezarpi/metatrader`

 ## Generate Dockerfile from jinja template